Error handling in playbooks¶

 force_handlers: True in a play, or by adding

 force_handlers = True

-in ansible.cfg.
-When handlers are forced, they will run when notified even
+to ansible.cfg.
+When handlers are forced, Ansible will run all notified handlers on

 the handler from running, such as a host becoming unreachable.)

 Ansible lets you define what “failure” means in each task using the